Peng-Protocol/Dexhune-SS/SS/Specifications/ShockSpace.md

 # **Premise**
-A leverage trading platform for any token on the EVM, based on Dexhune-P.
+A permissionless leverage trading platform for any token on the EVM, based on Dexhune-P.

 # **General**
 The system is made up of (6) contracts; `Shock Space Agent` (SSA) - `Shock Space Drive` (SSD) - `Shock Space Liquidity` (SSL) - `Cross Space Drive` (CSD) - `Cross Space Coordinator` (CSC) and `Shockhopper`.